Toxik: First reunion (2007–2010)

 During the autumn of 2006, Displeased Records re-released Toxik's World Circus and Think This along with releases of previous releases from Gorguts, Sadus and Disincarnate.
 The World Circus rerelease included twelve bonus tracks and the Think This re-release included five bonus tracks.

 In January 2007, Metal Mind Productions re-released limited edition versions of Toxik's World Circus and Think This.
 The rereleases are digitally remastered, featuring digipak editions of the albums.

 During February 2007, Toxik announced their reformation as a band.
 The announcement consisted of the largely original line-up of Mike Sanders (vocals), Josh Christian (guitar), Brian Bonini (bass) and Lou Caldarola (drums).
 Tad Leger, one of the band's original drummers, is also in a band called Lucertola, as a guitarist.
 During August 2007, the band's bassist, Brian Bonini, left the new Toxik line-up, leaving Toxik with only three members.
-Toxik is currently in search of a new bassist to replace Brian Bonini.

 Toxik announced a European tour in November 2007.
 The two-week tour was to have included performances at the Keep It True festival and the Ragers Elite festival in Germany.
 The band was scheduled to perform at the Keep It True Festival on November 3, 2007, when the band canceled the tour due to reasons disclosed by the event organizer, "The reason is that their Polish management booked a three week tour around the festival with eight day-offs in a row, which was [not] financially feasible for the band.
 Also, bassist Brian Bonini quit the band some weeks ago and they [Toxik] couldn't find a replacement for him until now."
 After the November tour cancellation, the band had not made any public appearances.
 Nonetheless, Toxik announced on their MySpace page that they were in the process of writing new material and would not tour until a new bassist was hired.

 In December 2007, Displeased Records released Toxik's first live album set, entitled Dynamo Open Air 1988, which includes two live performances from 1988 and a limited CD and DVD package.

 In July 2010, Toxik self-released Think Again on DVD.
 Containing a live set from 1989, a 2010 interview with Tad Leger, Josh Christian and Mike Sanders and a photo/poster gallery.